 - Job searching, career planning, and job referrals

 - Vocational and educational assessments

-- Services to help maintain/advance in your job
+- Services to help maintain and/or advance in job

-- Possible assistance reinstating Driver’s License through the Department of Revenue
+- Possible assistance reinstating driver’s license through Dept. of Revenue

 Information about employment programs for Native Americans is available through: Florida Governors Council on Indian Affairs, Inc.